agilecatalyst/manifest-suno/kickstarter/video/the_architect.md

 - **Philosophy:** The tools needed to build the new world

 ### 4-6 seconds: The Strategy Session
-- **Visual:** The bridge-builder and architect in deep consultation
+- **Visual:** Two silhouettes in deep consultation - the bridge-builder and architect
 - **Movement:** They discuss and plan, creating visible thought patterns
 - **Symbolism:** The one-on-one strategy session with the bridge-builder
 - **Philosophy:** Direct collaboration with the visionary founder

 ### 6-8 seconds: The Leather-Bound Edition
 - **Visual:** A magnificent leather-bound book materializes
-- **Movement:** The book opens, revealing the architect's name prominently
+- **Movement:** The book opens, revealing a prestigious emblem prominently
 - **Symbolism:** The premium edition with the architect's recognition
 - **Philosophy:** The lasting legacy of the architect's contribution